C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 Exercise
 --------

-Write a function translate taht have a nucleic sequence as parameter, and return the translate sequence.
+Write a function translate that have a nucleic sequence as parameter, and return the translate sequence.
 We give you a genetic code : ::

    code = {  'ttt': 'F', 'tct': 'S', 'tat': 'Y', 'tgt': 'C',